bcha92/Star-Wars-Database/README.md

 |`/starships`|`page`|GET|DEFAULT: Get a list of starships (subdivided by 10 entries per page number query*)|
 |`/starships`|`search`|GET|Get a list of starships filtered by query string matching either name or model of the starship (not case sensitive)|

 \* Page # by default endpoint query is `1`.
-Excluding the query will still result in returned results subdivided by page number.
+Excluding the query altogether will still result in returned queries in the same manner as `?page=1`.

 ---
 ## Getting Started